 In most cases, there’s nothing to worry about; every child develops differently.
 What may appear as learning disabilities are learning differences, and some children need unique forms of attention to inspire their abilities.

 Some persistent deficiencies, however, can be indicative of a serious learning disorder, so it’s important to learn more about executive skills and how to foster these skills in your child if he or she seems to be behind.
 So, let’s dig a bit deeper.

 Definition of Executive Functioning

 The Center on the Developing Child at Harvard University defines executive function skills as “the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.”

 Executive skills aren’t innate.
 While some children have more potential to develop effective executive skills than others, these skills are largely a product of a child’s brain chemistry and environment.

 Identifying the Gaps & Creating a Plan

-Once observed, teachers and parents can implement create a plan including activities, exercises, and perhaps outside therapy to assist in a child’s development of executive skills.
+Once observed, teachers and parents can implement and create a plan including activities, exercises, and perhaps outside therapy to assist in a child’s development of executive skills.

 So, learning about the symptoms of poor executive functioning and the strategies that can be used to improve this critical developmental factor can help parents and caregivers guide at-risk children, back on positive developmental tracks.

 It is important to remember that children are not born with these skills.
 Instead, they are born with the potential to develop these skills.